ipaqmaster/vfio/README.md

   * Enable Looking Glass shared memory + spice keyboard/mouse input for when you have more than one GPU on the host and want to stay in your Linux environment.

-  * Pass a romfile for any GPU pci devices being passed through
+  * Pass a romfile for any GPU pci devices being passed through, if needed for your configuration.

   * Include common HyperV enlightenments to either aid with performance in some scenarios or to help kernel-based Anti-Cheat agents play along.